troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 I had never thought about it this (apparently nobody had) but in hindsight, this seems to make sense, doesn't it?

-So what if you're not exactly the most emphatic person on this planet?
+If you're know thinking "damn, I'm not the most emphatic person on this planet" like I did after reading this, don't you worry, you can learn that!

-One of the biggest lessons in life that I learned is that [talent does not exist](http://static6.businessinsider.com/image/56a0ec0de6183ebe4a8bab61-1190-625/ufc-champion-conor-mcgregor-has-a-great-perspective-on-what-it-takes-to-be-successful.jpg) which in turn means that you can learn anything.
-Like empathy.
-I personally liked [Chad Fowler's approach](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) approach and [Six Habits of Highly Empathic People](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1).
+Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject.
+I also feel that [Six Habits of Highly Empathic People](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1) is highly inspirational.

 ### Communication